lewinnovation/meccanico/docs/user-journeys/README.md

 ## 🎯 User Roles

 ### Admin (Head Mechanic)
-- Full system access
+- **Full system access** - Can create, read, update, and delete all resources
-- Manages shop settings, pricing, users
+- Manages shop settings, pricing, users, and system configuration
-- Can override locked jobs
+- Can view and manage all jobs (not limited to assigned jobs)
-- Access to all reports
+- Access to all reports and audit logs
+- Can manage inventory, labour rates, services, and communication templates
+- Can create/edit/delete payment methods and vehicle makes/models

 ### Mechanic
-- Creates and manages jobs
-- Adds customers and vehicles
+- **Standard operational access** - Can create and edit customers, vehicles, jobs, templates, invoices, payments, and credit notes
+- Can view all jobs but typically works on assigned jobs
+- Can view (read-only) inventory, labour rates, services, and communication templates
+- Cannot edit inventory, labour, services, communication templates, or settings (admin only)
-- Views inventory and pricing
+- Can manage vehicle makes and models
-- Limited to own jobs (configurable)
+- Read-only access to payment methods

 ### Viewer
-- Read-only access
+- **Read-only access** - Cannot create, update, or delete any resources
-- Can view assigned jobs
+- Can only view jobs assigned to them (`assignedTo = userId`)
+- Can view customers, vehicles, inventory, labour, services, templates, invoices, payments, and settings (read-only)
-- Cannot make changes
+- Cannot access unassigned jobs or make any modifications
+- All API endpoints require JWT authentication

 ---